 BOOOOOONGGG… eat a grape, I wish to spend more time with my children.

 Me gusta la tradición (I like the tradition) and I don’t eat the grapes before the clock strikes medianoche (midnight) anymore.

-If one of your wishes is to speak Spanish in 2015, you can make it happen with this special offer:
+If one of your wishes is to speak Spanish with extra confidence in 2021, you can make it happen with this special offer: